TheMightyDuckOfDoom/bgpu/README.md

 ## Architecture

 The Architecture of BGPU is most similar to NVIDIA GPUs starting from the Fermi-Microarchitecture.
+We implement a form of Independent-Thread-Scheduling (ITS) similiar to the NVIDIA Volta Architecture.

 TODO: As with all projects, documentation is still a work-in-progress...